 - You will also find information about pattern making software and books available to help you with your drawing skills.

-Free Patterns for Stained Glass holds a gold mine of information for your present and future projects.
-I sincerely hope you enjoy using this website as much as I enjoy creating it for you.
+Free Patterns for Stained Glass holds a gold mine of information for your present and future projects right at your fingertips.
+We sincerely hope you enjoy using this website and that it helps you in your journey creating stained glass masterpieces!